Makers of the Napa Valley

 Read on for Helen's tips on how to embrace the outdoors, including her go-to spot for dining al fresco.

 5 Recommendations from Helen Brown

 "As a cyclist, I feel this place is a must-visit, as it blends the passions of wine, cycling, and food," says Helen.
-Indeed, the St. Helena-based Velo Vino tasting room offers samples of Clif Family Wines and treats from the Bruschetteria Food Truck.
+Indeed, the St. Helena-based tasting room offers samples of Clif Family wines and treats from the Bruschetteria food truck.
 It's also the starting point for bike excursions through the Napa Valley hills.